Fustat: Modern Fustat

 Today, little remains of the grandeur of the old city.
 The three capitals, Fustat, al-Askar and al-Qatta'i were absorbed into the growing city of Cairo.
 Some of the old buildings remain visible in the region known as "Old Cairo", but much of the rest has fallen into disrepair, overgrown with weeds or used as garbage dumps.

 The oldest-remaining building from the area is probably the Mosque of Ibn Tulun, from the 9th century, which was built while the capital was in al-Qatta'i.
-The first mosque ever built in Egypt (and by extension, the first mosque built in Africa), the Mosque of Amr, is still in use, but has been extensively rebuilt over the centuries, and nothing remains of the original structure.
+The first mosque ever built in Egypt (and by extension, one of the first mosques built in Africa), the Mosque of Amr, is still in use, but has been extensively rebuilt over the centuries, and nothing remains of the original structure.
 In February 2017 the National Museum of Egyptian Civilisation was inaugurated on a site adjacent to the mosque.

 It is believed that further archaeological digs could yield substantial rewards, considering that the remains of the original city are still preserved under hundreds of years of rubbish.
 Some archaeological excavations have taken place, the paths of streets are still visible, and some buildings have been partially reconstructed to waist-height.
-But the site is difficult and dangerous to access because of the nearby slums.
-However, some artifacts that have been recovered can be seen in Cairo's Museum of Islamic Art.
+Some artifacts that have been recovered can be seen in Cairo's Museum of Islamic Art.